WMKC

-WMKC (102.9 FM) is a radio station licensed to Indian River, Michigan.
-It airs a country music format called Big Country 102.9.
-The station is owned by Black Diamond Broadcast Holdings, LLC.
+WMKC (102.9 FM) is a country radio station that is licensed to Indian River, Michigan, and serving the greater Straits of Mackinac area of Northern Michigan and the Eastern Upper Peninsula.
+The station is owned by Black Diamond Broadcast Group, L.L.C. and broadcasts from studios on US-23 in Cheboygan.

+The station is branded as Big Country 102.9, and features the Big D and Bubba morning show, with local personalities throughout the rest of the day.
+The station boasts being "Northern Michigan's Most Listened to Country Station" and has consistently placed second in the overall Nielsen ratings for the market.

 History: A Dentist's Dream

 Beginnings

 WMKC ("MacKinaC"), owned by Mighty-Mac Broadcasting Corp., signed on in January 1982 by a Lansing dentist, Donald "Doc" Benson.
 Benson loved country music and wanted northern Michigan to have a WITL clone for when he traveled up north.
 He already owned an AM in St. Ignace, WIDG ("Widge By The (Mackinac) Bridge") 940.
 WIDG aired various formats, but usually was MOR.
 In December 1979 Doc Benson closed WIDG with a "dark" license until April 12, 1981.
 He had to bring WIDG-AM back on in order to continue the CP for WIDG-FM.
 Initially the station was to be WIDG-FM and be automated and be called "Big Country-102 FM."
 TM Programming was hired to consult the station; they felt that the "Big Country" name was too "hickish" and insisted on something "slicker."
 General Manager Rick Stone held a "name the FM" contest in which the winner would win a Big Mac sandwich from McDonald's.
 Joe Raica came up with WMKC, for "MacKinaC", the county of license.
 The station went on the air in February 1982 with Steve Cook as morning host, Chuck LaTour as News Director, Greg Salo mid-days, Tim O'Brien (Ahlborn) (also Program Director and assistant manager - later General Manager several times) afternoons and Joe Raica evenings.